sreeharikv112/MyCompany/README.md

 # My Company Details Application

-This application is intended to show capabilities of **Android Jetpack components including Room, Dagger , RxJava , Retrofit , Material Design and Glide**.
+This application is intended to show capabilities of **Android Jetpack components including Room and popular libraries like Dagger2 , RxJava , Retrofit , Material Design and Glide**.

 Which helps developers to handles all realtime scenarios like database updates , networking , orientation change etc. Built in kotlin</br>